phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [`alloc`]: https://doc.rust-lang.org/alloc/alloc/trait.GlobalAlloc.html#tymethod.alloc
 [`dealloc`]: https://doc.rust-lang.org/alloc/alloc/trait.GlobalAlloc.html#tymethod.dealloc

 Note that the compiler suggestion to change `&self` to `&mut self` in the method declaration does not work here.
 The reason is that the method signature is defined by the `GlobalAlloc` trait and can't be changed on the implementation side.
-I opened an [issue](https://github.com/rust-lang/rust/issues/68049) in the Rust repository about the invalid suggestion.
+(I opened an [issue](https://github.com/rust-lang/rust/issues/68049) in the Rust repository about the invalid suggestion.)

 #### `GlobalAlloc` and Mutability

 Before we look at a possible solution to this mutability problem, let's try to understand why the `GlobalAlloc` trait methods are defined with `&self` arguments: As we saw [in the previous post][global-allocator], the global heap allocator is defined by adding the `#[global_allocator]` attribute to a `static` that implements the `GlobalAlloc` trait.
-Static variables are immutable in Rust, so there is no way to call a method that takes `&mut self` on the allocator `static`.
+Static variables are immutable in Rust, so there is no way to call a method that takes `&mut self` on the static allocator.
 For this reason, all the methods of `GlobalAlloc` only take an immutable `&self` reference.

 [global-allocator]:  @/second-edition/posts/10-heap-allocation/index.md#the-global-allocator-attribute